Help and FAQs

 We provide percentage grades.
-We require the minimum of an 85% or higher to pass a course.
-If a student scores below an 85%, he/she will be required to resubmit the answers for only the questions that were missed the first time.
-Once the exam is resubmitted, the grade is recalculated.
-Answers for the resubmissions are to be typed.
+We require the minimum of a 95% or higher to pass a course.
+If a student scores below 95%, he/she will be required to resubmit the answers for only the questions that were missed the first time.
+Once the exam is resubmitted and successfully completed you will receive your official grade sheet.

 There is no Board exam required through IIOM.
-Students would, however, be prepared through our courses of study to pass the National Naturopathic exam offered by the Council on Naturopathic Registration and Accreditation.
+Students would, however, be prepared through our courses of study to pass the National Naturopathic exam offered by the Council on Naturopathic Registration and Accreditation, to be certified by them.
 This exam is offered to graduating students of schools accredited with their organization, of which IIOM is a member.
 For more information on the exam, visit their website at www.anmcb.org.
 This exam is completely optional with an additional fee.
 The exam does not provide licensing.
 It provides students with an extra certification to validate their knowledge.
 IIOM will assist students in internships and practicums, as available.

 39. When will I receive my diploma?
 Are transcripts available?

 Diplomas are sent when all required coursework is completed, passed and tuition is paid in full.
 The first copy of the diploma is free.
 Additional diplomas are $200.00 each.
 Transcripts are also available upon request.
-The first transcript is emailed and is free.
+You will receive an official transcript upon graduation.
 Additional hard copies are $10.00 each.
 Transcripts can be sent to the student or an institution.

 40. Once I am done with my program, can I add on other programs?

 Additional programs can be added on at any time with a written request submitted to the school.
-The additional courses are $80.00 per credit, prepaid.
+The additional courses are $80.00 per credit.